UK Trade Tariff: duty suspensions and autonomous tariff quotas

 • any circumvention risks due to tariff reclassification

-The suspensions took effect on 11 April 2024.
-They will be in place until 30 June 2026, with a review on possible extension occurring before this date.
+These suspensions will be in place until 30 June 2026, with a review on possible extension occurring before this date.
 Further details on this review will be announced in due course.

 Outcome of the 2021 duty suspension window